Popmotion/popmotion/docs/learn/advanced/value-pipelines.md

 }).start();
 ```

+Etc.

 ## Conclusion

 These pure, simple functions are easily composed and reused.
-They can also be used with any action, not just tweens, making them extremely versitile.
+They can be used on their own, or with any action (not just tweens), making them extremely versitile.

-Most animation libraries provide options like `step` but we believe this functional approach gives developers the greatest flexibility and predictability.
+Most animation libraries provide options like `step` or `round` but we believe this functional approach gives developers the greatest flexibility and predictability.

-We've covered just some of the many transformers here, the rest can be found detailed in the [API docs](/api/transformers).
-As simple functions they're also incredibly easy to create and share, so we hope you experiment with your own.
+We've covered just some of the many transformers here, but you should explore the rest can be found detailed in the [API docs](/api/transformers), and have fun creating your own.